Posted 7:00 AM by Gerald So

 I've found I can do most of what I want, not as quickly or smoothly as someone else, but that hasn't kept me from doing it with time, the same as anyone needing to prioritize.

-I read a stat today that fifteen percent of the world's population is disabled, but I think a hundred percent is imperfect.
-If not physical issues, belief issues threaten to stop us from pursuing and reaching our potential.
-Our individual imperfection should make us willing to work together toward what we can't imagine or achieve alone.
+I read a stat today that fifteen percent of the world's population is disabled, but I'd say a hundred percent is unfinished.
+However we start, we decide where we go.
+If not physical issues, attitude issues threaten to stop us from pursuing and reaching our potential: to work together toward what we can't imagine or achieve alone.

 No comments: